graphql/graphql-spec/zh-cn/spec/Section 3 -- Type System.md

 1. The member types of an Union type must all be Object base types;
    Scalar, Interface and Union types may not be member types of a Union.
    Similarly, wrapping types may not be member types of a Union.
-2. A Union type must define two or more member types.
+2. A Union type must define one or more unique member types.

 ### Enums